graevy/graevy.github.io/content/posts/internet.md

 To install windows:
 - Get latest windows image from microsoft ([10](https://www.microsoft.com/en-us/software-download/windows10ISO) [11](https://www.microsoft.com/en-us/software-download/windows11/))
 - Create an installation USB with [rufus](https://rufus.ie/en/) (windows), Disk Utility (mac), or something like `dd if=/path/to/iso of=/path/to/usb conv=fsync bs=8M` (linux)
-- Reboot with the USB plugged in; if you aren't taken to an installation screen, you need to reboot and [enter your BIOS](https://www.wikihow.com/Enter-BIOS), typically by holding down the f2 (or f8, f12 delete...) key, and change your boot order to prioritize the plugged-in USB.
+- Reboot with the USB plugged in; if you aren't taken to an installation screen, you need to reboot and [enter your BIOS](https://www.wikihow.com/Enter-BIOS), typically by holding down the f2 (or f8, f12, insert, delete...) key, and change your boot order to prioritize the plugged-in USB.
 - Go through the installation process, select Pro or Pro N (Pro N is the EU-compliant version with less bloat, but you'll want to install the Windows Media Feature Pack yourself)
 - I recommend [tronscript](https://old.reddit.com/r/tronscript) for debloating and [chocolatey](https://chocolatey.org) for package managing
 - An example tron command for a `tron.bat` file downloaded to `C:\Users\a\Downloads\Tron` on a fresh machine is `C:\Users\a\Downloads\Tron\tron.bat -a -sa -sd -scc -v` (skipping antivirus scans, defrag, and cookies).
 Run this in cmd as an administrator.